-Do you need hire a lawyer for your accident?
+Do you need to hire a car accident lawyer?

-Questions you should ask a lawyer before hiring them:
+Questions you should ask an auto accident lawyer before hiring them:

-- If I lose, will I be responsible for costs?
+- If I lose, will I be responsible for your expenses?

 - What are your fees?